CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

 **Packaged apps** are packaged using MSIX.
 MSIX is a package format that gives end-users an easy way to install, uninstall, and update their Windows apps using a modern UI.

-In this exercise, you will build a packaged C# Windows Desktop application uing built-in template and configure it with two pages, buttons, event handlers, and navigation.
+In this exercise, you will build a packaged C# Windows Desktop application using the built-in template and configure it with two pages, buttons, event handlers, and navigation.

 > You can find more references about building  packaged and unpackaged WinUI 3 apps from here: `https://docs.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app?pivots=winui3-packaged-csharp`